PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide_ph.md

 * No document section should have within it only one subsection.

-   This is a waste of space and time.
-Instead, rewrite the section title.
+   _This is a waste of space and time.
+Instead, rewrite the section title._

 * No document should have a section depth of greater than 3

-   If a document requires a depth of 4 or more, it should be broken into discrete markdown files.
+   _If a document requires a depth of 4 or more, it should be broken into discrete markdown files._

 * Peer review.

-   Peer review.
-Just like all other changes to a code base, documentation changes should be peer-reviewed to ensure clarity and catch any grammatical or spelling errors.
+   _Just like all other changes to a code base, documentation changes should be peer-reviewed to ensure clarity and catch any grammatical or spelling errors._

 # $\textcolor{deeppink}{\textsf{Getting Started}}$ <a name="getting-started" />